raspberrypilearning/321-make-mentor-guide/en/step_3.md

 ### Reflection time

 Reflection steps have been built into each project within the path.
-This could be time to complete a quiz or for creators to check that they have met the project brief.
+These steps could be time to complete a quiz or for creators to check that they have met the project brief.

 Reflection time is another opportunity for creators to revisit and remind themselves of the key skills covered in the project.
-The quizzes should be seen as another opportunity to learn and not an official assessment.
+The quizzes should be seen as another opportunity to learn and not as an official assessment.

 ### Badges